Certainty Blog

 • Foot protection

-Steel-toed boots are the most common type of protective footwear, but depending on the job site other options such as closed-toed shoes or slip-on covers may be required.
+Steel-toed or composite-toed safety boots are the most common form of protective footwear, providing resistance to compression, puncture, and impact injuries.
+Depending on the job site and hazard profile, other options such as electrically insulated footwear, chemical-resistant boots, or slip-resistant covers may be required.
+OSHA standard 29 CFR 1910.136 specifies foot protection requirements for General Industry applications.

 • Head protection